Loch Ness Monster (roller coaster): History

 Busch Gardens: The Old Country theme park in Williamsburg, Virginia, opened in 1975 with one roller coaster, Glissade.
-With the opening of the park's Oktoberfest section the next year, two roller coasters were added: Das Kätzchen, a children's coaster, and its adult counterpart, Wildkatze.
+With the opening of the park's Oktoberfest section the next year, two roller coasters were added: Das Kätzchen, a children's coaster, and its adult counterpart, Die Wildkatze.
 As part of its strategy to add an attraction every other year, Anheuser-Busch announced the Loch Ness Monster on July 27, 1977.
 The thrill ride would be added at Williamsburg Busch Gardens in 1978 and would be the largest ride at the park upon its opening.
 The ride would be located in the center of the park in the Scotland-themed area and cost around $5 million.
 The announcement followed expansion plans for the Anheuser-Busch brewery in Williamsburg, as well as similar thrill additions being announced at other theme parks, including its sister park in Tampa, Florida.

 Permits for the roller coaster's foundations and several Anheuser-Busch projects were approved in August by the James City County.
 In anticipation for the new additions, Busch Gardens Williamsburg would increase ticket prices in November.
 A groundbreaking ceremony was held and construction started in December.
 Supplemental construction permits were approved by the county in January 1978 for the roller coaster.
 Construction of the roller coaster was conducted during the winter months, which slowed progress, and was kept relatively hidden to build public anticipation.
 The Loch Ness Monster was physically revealed to the press on March 2.
 With the roller coaster nearing completion, the opening date was announced for June.
 The park's general manager, John Roberts, touted the roller coaster as being the fastest and tallest, and having the steepest drop in the world.
 The roller coaster would also debut with interlocking loops and a tunnel.